 The latter, yet to make his proper breakthrough in the game but a winner of the recently staged Six Red Snooker International in Thailand, won seven matches to reach the final – including standout triumphs over Stephen Hendry, Neil Robertson, Steve Davis, and Mark Selby.

 O’Sullivan was expected to romp to a third ranking title on the trot, but Walden played brilliantly to fend off the world number one’s challenge and capture a maiden professional trophy – playing with 15 reds at least.

 Incidentally, the six-red format that was used in Bangkok was a relatively new one – at least to Western audiences – and it was among a number of ventures at the time aimed at attracting a younger audience to a sport that was by now struggling desperately in terms of marketing.

-The six-red guise was billed as snooker’s answer to Twenty20 cricket, and as we still see it as a somewhat regular fixture on today’s calendar it’s fair to say the format has enjoyed a degree of success, albeit small, which is not something that can be said of another radical idea that somehow made its way onto the circuit not long after.
+The six-red guise was billed as snooker’s answer to Twenty20 cricket, and as we still see it as a somewhat regular fixture on today’s calendar it’s fair to say the format has enjoyed a degree of success, albeit small.

 Anyway, after Shanghai O’Sullivan’s 2008/09 snooker season tailed off dramatically in terms of his performances in the ranking events.

 That said, a pair of victories over new rival Selby in both the Premier League and the prestigious Masters either side of the New Year meant that he was continuously adding silverware to his expanding cabinet.

 His 10-8 defeat of Selby in London ended the Leicester man’s impressive unbeaten Masters streak, and with it O’Sullivan bagged a fourth victory in the invitational.